Campbelldonthea/OS-Ticket-Prereq/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial provides a detailed overview of the prerequisites and step-by-step instructions for installing the open-source help desk ticketing system, osTicket.
+This tutorial provides a detailed overview of the prerequisites and step-by-step instructions for installing the open-source help desk ticketing system, osTicket.<br />

-.<br />